The Jackal's Mistress

 But, really, what can he say when the truth hurts so much.

-Lovely writing abounds, like this passage from the thoughts of Weybridge as he lies awake battling his pain and contemplating his mortality.
+Lovely writing abounds, like this passage from a moment when Weybridge lies awake, battling his physical pain and mental torment.

 “Was it a minister or a poet who had said that all of living was but saying goodbye?
 That we wept because of the utter transience of our lives?
 He felt that truth now in his bones, his soul, his ever-breaking heart.”